mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_quantities_and_units_library.md

 # Plan for standardization

-Having physical quantities and units support in C++ would be extremely useful for many C++ developers, and ideally, we should ship it in C++29.
+Having quantities and units support in C++ would be extremely useful for many C++ developers, and ideally, we should ship it in C++29.
 We believe that it can be done, and we propose a plan to get there.
 The plan below is, of course, not an irrevocable commitment.
-If things get delayed or controversial for whatever reason, physical quantities and units (or some parts of it) will miss the train and we will have to wait three more years.
+If things get delayed or controversial for whatever reason, quantities and units (or some parts of it) will miss the train and we will have to wait three more years.
 However, having a clear plan approved by LEWG will help to keep the efforts on track.